Raudcu/pyrodraw/README.md

 # Basic usage

-Depending on the parameters entered:
+Depending on the parameters suplied:
-* '' draws only the pyrochloro network and adds details such as names to the axes.
+* No arguments: draws only the pyrochloro network and adds details such as names to the axes.
 * '+ z' draws the + z configuration.
 * 'ms' draws the saturation configuration with the field at [111], with positives simple monopoles in all Up Tetrahedra.
 * 'md' draws the configuration with positive double monopoles in all Up Tetrahedra.